Archimedes' screw: Reverse action

 If water is fed into the top of an Archimedes screw, it will force the screw to rotate.
 The rotating shaft can then be used to drive an electric generator.
 Such an installation has the same benefits as using the screw for pumping: the ability to handle very dirty water and widely varying rates of flow at high efficiency.
 Settle Hydro and Torrs Hydro are two reverse screw micro hydro schemes operating in England.
 The screw works well as a generator at low heads, commonly found in English rivers, including the Thames, powering Windsor Castle.

-In 2017, the first reverse screw hydropower in the United States opened in Meriden, Connecticut.
-The Meriden project was built and is operated by New England Hydropower having a nameplate capacity of 193 kW and a capacity factor of approximately 55% over a 5-year running period.